Wassimhfaiedh/TunisianVehicleSearch/README.md

 - Type a natural language query (e.g. `"silver peugeot"`), or
 - Upload a photo of a car or a plate to find visual matches
 - Click any result to see full vehicle details

 ---

-## 📝 Notes

-- `captures/` and `vehicle_search_chroma/` are created at runtime and are gitignored.
-- Never commit `.env` or model weights with embedded API keys.
-- Demo clips are stored as GIFs in `assets/` so they render natively in this README — GitHub only auto-plays `.mp4` inline when uploaded via an issue/PR comment (`user-attachments` links), so GIF is the simplest option for repo-hosted demos.

----